 - I. When an employee of a business unit identifies any abnormal transaction, the employee should immediately report such transaction to a supervisory officer. - II.
 The supervisory officer should determine as soon as possible whether such transaction is subject to reporting requirements.
-If it is determined that such transaction should be reported, the supervisory officer should immediate request the employee complete a report (please download the reporting format on the website of the Investigation of Bureau, Ministry of Justice). - III.
-After the report is approved by the head of the business unit, the bank should submit the report to the responsible unit.
+If it is determined that such

-- IV.
-After the report is submitted by the responsible unit and approved by AML/CFT Responsible Officer, the bank should file the report immediately to the Investigation of Bureau, Ministry of Justice. - V. In the case of an apparently significant and urgent suspicious ML/TF transaction, the bank should immediately report to the Investigation of Bureau, Ministry of Justice by fax or other feasible means and then immediately submit the hard copy of the report.
-The bank is not required to submit the hard copy of the report, provided that the Investigation of Bureau, Ministry of Justice confirms the receipt of such report by sending a fax reply (please download the format on the website of the Investigation of Bureau, Ministry of Justice.
-In addition, the bank should retain the fax reply.
+- transaction should be reported, the supervisory officer should immediate request the employee complete a report (please download the reporting format on the website of the Investigation of Bureau, Ministry of Justice). - III.
+After the report is approved by the head of the business unit, the credit co-operative should submit the report to the responsible unit. - IV.
+After the report is submitted by the responsible unit and approved by AML/CFT Responsible Officer, the credit co-operative should file the report immediately to the Investigation of Bureau, Ministry of Justice. - V. In the case of an apparently significant and urgent suspicious ML/TF transaction, the credit co-operative should immediately report to the Investigation of Bureau, Ministry of Justice by fax or other feasible means and then immediately submit the hard copy of the report.
+The credit co-operative is not required to submit the hard copy of the report, provided that the Investigation of Bureau, Ministry of Justice confirms the receipt of such report by sending a fax reply (please download the format on the website of the Investigation of Bureau, Ministry of Justice.
+In addition, the credit co-operative should retain the fax reply.